-The Company's net sales increased 30.5% in the first quarter of 2018 to \$403.2 million, compared to \$308.9 million in the first quarter of 2017.
-This increase reflects increased net sales in all operating segments, all major product categories and across all major geographical regions primarily due to the success of the new 2018 product line, including the Rogue line of woods and irons and new Chrome Soft line of golf balls.
-In addition, the increase in net sales in the first quarter of 2018 was driven by a product launch cadence that is heavily weighted toward the first quarter, incremental apparel sales due to the TravisMathew acquisition that was completed in August 2017, the favorable impact of foreign currency fluctuations, and improved market conditions.
+The Company's net sales increased 30.1% in the second quarter of 2018 to \$396.3 million, compared to \$304.6 million in the second quarter of 2017.
+Net sales in the first six months of 2018 increased 30.3% to \$799.5 million, compared to \$613.5 million in the comparable period in 2017.
+The increases in net sales reflect the Company's continued brand momentum and increased hard goods market share due to the continued success of the new 2018 product line, including the Rogue line of woods and irons and new Chrome Soft line of golf balls, which resulted in increases in all operating segments, all major product categories and across all major geographical regions.
+In addition, the increase in net sales in the second quarter and first six months of 2018 was driven by a an increase in product launches combined with a launch cadence that is heavily weighted toward the first half of the year, incremental apparel sales due to the TravisMathew acquisition that was completed in August 2017, the favorable impact of foreign currency fluctuations as well as significant improvements in market conditions, primarily in the U.S. and Japan.